 The term “hostile work environment” may seem self explanatory.
 It’s true that in a broad sense, a hostile work environment is an employment setting made uncomfortable by behaviors, attitudes, and policies of employers and coworkers.

-The Equal Employment Opportunity Commission is charged with enforcing anti discrimination law among the country’s public and private workplaces.
+The Equal Employment Opportunity Commission (EEOC) is charged with enforcing anti-discrimination laws among the country’s public and private workplaces.
 To do this, they investigate discrimination and harassment claims filed with them in order to determine if a business is guilty.
-In addition to this they hold hearings, administer equal employment opportunity laws for employees of the federal government, issue regulations interpreting the law, and litigate discrimination cases, among other things.
+In addition to this, they hold hearings, administer equal employment opportunity laws for employees of the federal government, issue regulations interpreting the law, and litigate discrimination cases, among other things.

 It should be noted that the EEOC operates primarily on the federal level.
 This means that they work to enforce legislation enacted by the federal government rather than state governments.
 The primary laws that the EEOC works to enforce are:

 - Title VII of the Civil Rights Act of 1964